hokamoto/pleroma-mirror/docs/installation/gentoo_en.md

  # useradd -m -G users,wheel -s /bin/bash pleroma
 ```

 Optional: if you would like to be able to use `sudo` as the `pleroma` user without setting a password, edit `/etc/sudoers` and uncomment the line near the bottom so it says `%wheel ALL=(ALL) NOPASSWD: ALL` without the preceeding `#`.
 If you would prefer a different setup, refer to instructions in `/etc/suoders` or check [the Gentoo sudo guide](https://wiki.gentoo.org/wiki/Sudo).
+To avoid some types of privilege escalation exploits it might be best to turn this off after you are done installing, and there will be a reminder at the end of this guide to do so.

 **Note**: To execute a single command as the Pleroma system user, use `sudo -Hu pleroma command`.
 You can also switch to a shell by using `sudo -Hu pleroma $SHELL`.
 If you don't have or want `sudo` or would like to use the system as the `pleroma` user for instance maintenance tasks, you can simply use `su - pleroma` to switch to the `pleroma` user.